Official photos of Prince Harry and Meghan Markle's wedding released by Kensington Palace

 The newlyweds also posed for a less formal black and white photo.

-In this photo released by Kensington Palace on Monday May 21, 2018, shows an official wedding photo of Britain's Prince Harry and Meghan Markle, center, in Windsor Castle, Windsor, England, Saturday May 19, 2018.
+An official wedding photo of Britain's Prince Harry and Meghan Markle, centre, in Windsor Castle, Windsor, England.

 Source: Associated Press